 Specific schedules and locations for practices and games will be distributed by the Team Director or other designated person when information is available.

-FALL - Novice Football: Regulare season play begins August 1st, continuing until the first weekend in November.
+Spring/FALL - Novice Football: Regulare season play begins June 7th, continuing until the first weekend in November.
 Players will practice one day a week at home and have a practice/game season on weekends at the Edmonton Commonwealth facility on the indoor turf practice field.

 All players registered with the Leduc and District Minor Football Association are provided with all the equipment necessary for the season with exception of footwear.
 Padded football pants (or girdle, in some cases) must be purchased through the LDMFA, these are available annually if last year's no longer fit or are worn out.
 Equipment will be handed out at the equipment building prior to the first practice and must be returned no later than May 15th for the Midgets and November 30 for the Atom, PeeWee and Bantam levels.
 The equipment issued to each player may be either new, used, or a combination of both depending on size.
 The new and used equipment is divided equally between all teams when possible.
 THE FIT IS IMPORTANT!

 IT IS EACH PLAYER’S RESPONSIBILITY TO KEEP THE EQUIPMENT IN GOOD ORDER.
 Before laundering...remove any removable pads from the pants (and girdle, if applicable).
 Wash equipment only in cold water (no bleach) and hang to dry.

 Footwear: All players playing in the Leduc and District Minor Football Association are required to wear appropriate cleat type footwear.
 It is each player’s responsibility to ensure she/he has the correct footwear.
 Consult with the Coach or Team Director as to the type of footwear one should be considering.